josiahsrc/flutter_zustand/README.md

 - Often slows down the analyzer as code is generated
 - Feels sluggish to type

-I found myself saying things like:
+I found myself saying things like this, over and over and over again:
 - "Oh great, I have to place this in the build context somewhere"
 - "Ah darn, I have to run the generator again"